bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 To develop the idea further, finding the <q>best</q> guess amounts to constructing such a table, identifying the worst case of each column, and picking the column/candidate with the smallest worst case.
 According to the provided table, *a* best initial guess would be $(0,0,1,1)$, which guarantees to bring the set of candidates down to a size of at most $256$.
-`ExplicitMinimaxAi` implements this method to determine the best guess.
+`ExplicitMinimaxAi` implements this method to determine the best guess:
 {{< highlight-file "mastermind.py" Python 98 133 >}}

-Note that the best move may be to gather further information and purposefully make a guess that is inconsistent with the received feedback.
+Note that the best move may even be to gather further information and purposefully make a guess that is inconsistent with the received feedback.
-However, if there is both a consistent and an inconsistent candidate that are "best", one should of course prefer the consistent one -- it might match the secret after all.
+However, if there is both a consistent and an inconsistent candidate that are <q>best</q>, one should of course prefer the consistent one -- it might match the secret after all.

-The Minimax-based approach manages to solve each classic Mastermind instance within $5$ guesses, and needs $4.476$ rounds on average.
+The Minimax-based approach manages to solve each classic Mastermind instance within five guesses, and needs $4.476$ rounds on average.
 Unfortunately, the runtime complexity of this and similar methods that optimise rigorously is quadratic in the number of candidates.
 Considering that even iterating over all possible secrets of a hard Mastermind instance takes too long for a game AI, aiming for optimal guesses is quite a stretch.